Note

 Azure

-In Azure, you can block inbound traffic on specific ports, by enabling just-in-time access.
+In Azure, enable just-in-time access to block inbound traffic on specific ports.

 - Defender for Cloud ensures "deny all inbound traffic" rules exist for your selected ports in the network security group (NSG) and Azure Firewall rules.